Have You Heard About These Lesser-Known Wine Varietals?

 Blends: Riesling is often blended with Chardonnay.

 As variegated as its tasting notes may be, Riesling is a rather mildly flavoured wine and should complement the flavours in most dishes.
-But we think it especially works well with spicier dishes.
-Try our Pork Neck Vindaloo Curry with a glass of Riesling.
+We think it especially works well with spicier dishes, like this Pork Neck Vindaloo Curry.

 Sémillion also has what’s often described as a waxy/oily taste which most ascribe to lanolin or beeswax.